Good Night Stories for Rebel Girls: Reception

 The inclusion of Aung San Suu Kyi in the book has received criticism for her failure to condemn the ongoing Rohingya persecution in Myanmar.
 Favilli and Cavallo have commented that they are considering (but have not committed to) removing her from future printings of the book.

 Tricia Lowther criticised the book's title for gender exclusivity, feeling it implies only girls should learn about the women in the book.

+Spin-offs

+The same team published several spin-offs of the original book, including 100 Immigrant Women Who Changed the World and Rebel Girls Celebrate Pride, as well as a series aimed at teenagers, Growing Up Powerful.